flashbots/mempool-dumpster/README.md

 Dump mempool transactions from EL nodes, and archive them in [Parquet](https://github.com/apache/parquet-format) and CSV format.

 - Parquet: [Transaction metadata](summarizer/types.go) (timestamp in millis, hash, [attributes](summarizer/types.go); about 100MB / day)
-- CSV: Raw transactions (RLP hex + timestamp in millis + tx hash; about 1GB / day zipped)
+- CSV: Raw transactions (RLP hex + timestamp in millis + tx hash; about 1GB / day zipped), as well as summary like in parquet (~100MB/day)
 - This project is under active development, although relatively stable and ready to use
 - Observing about 30k - 100k mempool transactions per hour (1M - 1.5M transactions per day)